 This area was created from an old pony paddock between 2017 and 2019 in order to link the major parts of the gardens better together.
 It centres on a new spine running from the Walled Garden south through the Yew Terrace and then down to the Woodland Garden.
 The focal point is a large stone water fountain situated on top of a grassed mound.
 Four formal grass paths radiate from the fountain, directing you to other parts of the garden.
 The layout of the paths is based on the goosefoot pattern, a baroque style of garden design.
-The fountain has been positioned to line up with the formal vista on the western side of the Walled Garden, the south side of the house and rose parterre, the stone obelisk in the Peat Terrace Garden and the Orchard.
-A set of stone steps lead you south down the garden from the fountain through a stoned pillared gateway into the Peat Terrace Garden.
+The fountain has been positioned to line up with the formal vista on the western side of the Walled Garden, the south side of the house and rose parterre, the stone obelisk in the Woodland Garden and the Orchard.
+A set of stone steps lead you south down the garden from the fountain through a stoned pillared gateway into the Woodland Garden.

 A number of interesting trees have been planted throughout the garden such as monkey puzzle (Araucana araucaria), Eucryphia lucida ‘Pink Cloud’ and various different oaks.